George Mason University School of Business

 Institutional Affiliation: George Mason University

 |February 2019||Decentralized Mining in Centralized Pools|

-The rise of centralized mining pools for risk sharing does not necessarily undermine the decentralization required for public blockchains.
-However, mining pools as a financial innovation significantly escalates the arms race among competing miners and thus increases the energy consumption of proof-of-work-based blockchains.
-Each individual miner's cross-pool diversification and endogenous fees charged by pools generally sustain decentralization --- larger pools better internalize their externality on global hash rates, charge higher fees, attract disproportionately fewer miners, and thus grow slower.
-Empirical evidence from Bitcoin mining supports our model predictions, and the economic insights apply to many other blockchain protocols, as well as mainstream industries with similar charact...
+The rise of centralized mining pools for risk sharing does not necessarily undermine the decentralization required for permissionless blockchains: Each individual miner's cross-pool diversification and endogenous fees charged by pools generally sustain decentralization, because larger pools better internalize their externality on global hash rates, charge higher fees, attract disproportionately fewer miners, and thus grow more slowly.
+Instead, mining pools as a financial innovation escalate the arms race among competing miners and thus significantly increase the energy consumption of proof-of-work-based consensus mechanisms.
+Empirical evidence from Bitcoin mining supports our model predictions.
+The economic insights inform many other blockchain protocols as well as the industrial organizat...